And God said, Let there be light: and there was light

 Later, in the army, it was the ubiquitous green plastic right angled torch with metal pocket clip.
 The end cap unscrewed and contained a spare bulb below the spring.
 Some also had another cap that could be removed, this contained four lens filters of different colours.
-In the late 1980s I had a brief period as a postman where I was reintroduced to the same torch, only this time it was the civvy version, there were no lens filters and it was red plastic.
+In the late 1980s I had a brief period with the Post Office where I was reintroduced to the same torch, only this time it was the civvy version, there were no lens filters and it was red plastic.
 Needless to say, examples of each found their way into my outdoor kit of the time.

 Petzl Tikka plus